hellt/netdevops.me/blog/posts/2017/sros_rootifier.md

 tags:
 - SROS
 - Nokia

-title: SROS Rootifier or how to flatten 7750 SR config

 ---

+# SR OS Rootifier or how to flatten 7750 SR config

 Back in the days when I mostly did routing stuff I spent the whole day configuring SROS devices via SSH.
 And once in a while I saw that SSH session or its server part (or even underlying connection) glitched, resulting in a corrupted lines feeded to the device.